 On Wednesday evening of last week, a correspondent of the BANNER informs us, fifteen ladies and gentlemen assembled in the scance-room of Mr. C. H. Bridge, 46 Chandler street, this city, to witness phonomena that occur in his presence.
 Though no reason appeared to exist for doing so, Mr. Bridge strenuously insisted that he be placed under absolute test-conditions.
 He seated himself in front of a cambric curtain suspended six feet from the floor and reaching to it across a corner of the room.
 Our informant, who was an entire stranger to Mr. Bridge, was requested by him to the his (Mr. B.'s) hands to the bench upon which ho was seated.
 This he did, but at first not satisfactory to the medium, who said, "Tie hard knots, if you please," and it was done.
 The ends of the cords were then sewed to Mr. B.'s wristbands, and his coat-collar sewed closely about his neck.
 A lady was then seated at one side of Mr. Bridge, our informant sat at the other side, the hands of both being tled similar to those of the medium, and a cloth drawn over the three persons, extending from their necks to the floor and fastened at its upper corners.
-In the triangular space, at the rear of this group of " prisonry gifts gave him access.
-His work in the latter re-spect may, perhaps, be said to be peculiar; though ers," were various musical instruments.
-These preliminaries concluded, the gaslight was slightly diminished; a pleasing, plaintive melody was achieved a similar success among the same classes of played by a lady planist, and in a few moments a sudsociety in Europe, showing, in many respects, a much den, sharp ejaculation from the lady at the right of grander phase of spirit-manifestation, especially as the medium, startled by a haud placed upon her shoulder, announced that the operations of the invisibles had commenced.
-Shortly, hands were seen protruding from behind the curtain, in some cases sev-It would be unnecessary to call attention to this eral simultaneously-finely-formed, delicate, purely white hands; instruments were played upon, held ordinary claims that I perceive are being set up for Mr. Home, in the letters of his widow and others pubhigh above the head of the medium and thrown out.
-'Home, Sweet Home," was well rendered; and on the drum a performance representing the approach. corrective comment.
-Thus in a very recent one from presence and departure of soldlery, was remarkably Mrs. Home I find the following passage, which, while well executed.
-Paper brought by Col. W. D. Crockett, and privately marked by him, being passed in, was rapidly written upon and thrown out, bearing Home, and whose great work should not be ignored, brief messages to persons present.
-In the meantime hands frequently patted the backs of those seated by the medium and were occasionally thrust out in full vlew. " Mr. Home's life and gifts will remain the unshaken base on which the mighty and glorious truths of Spir-itualism are reared."
+In the triangular space, at the rear of this group of " prisoners," were various musical instruments.
+These preliminaries concluded, the gaslight was slightly diminished; a pleasing, plaintive melody was played by a lady planist, and in a few moments a sudden, sharp ejaculation from the lady at the right of the medium, startled by a haud placed upon her shoulder, announced that the operations of the invisibles had commenced.
+Shortly, hands were seen protruding from behind the curtain, in some cases several simultaneously-finely-formed, delicate, purely white hands; instruments were played upon, held high above the head of the medium and thrown out.
+'Home, Sweet Home," was well rendered; and on the drum a performance representing the approach. presence and departure of soldlery, was remarkably well executed.
+Paper brought by Col. W. D. Crockett, and privately marked by him, being passed in, was rapidly written upon and thrown out, bearing brief messages to persons present.
+In the meantime hands frequently patted the backs of those seated by the medium and were occasionally thrust out in full vlew.